-This document will be updated in M35, and all versions will enumerate the dissemination activities of all project partners.
-This will include, among other things, events and publications, contacts with stakeholders, website updates, and the project promotion in social media.
+This document is the final update which enumerates the dissemination activities of all project partners.
+These will include, among other things, events and publications, contacts with stakeholders, website updates, and the project promotion in social media.

 As WP4 description states, main dissemination activities which will be performed within this work package include the following: